berfinmete/Insurance-Premium-Prediction/README.md

 ENG

-An insurance company wants to create a model to determine insurance premiums for its customers.
-It wants to predict insurance premiums for customers based on their age, gender, BMI, number of children, whether they smoke, and location.
-It wants to create a model to predict insurance premiums for customers.
-We used a CSV file (medical.csv) containing data from more than 1300 clients.
+In this project, the goal is to develop a machine learning-based model that enables an insurance company to calculate fairer and more accurate insurance premiums for its clients.
+The model is designed to predict insurance charges based on customers' demographic and health-related information.
+To train the model, we used a dataset named medical.csv, which contains information on more than 1,300 individuals.

 TR

-Bir sigorta şirketi müşterilerinin sigorta primlerini belirlemek için bir model oluşturmak istemektedir.
-Müşterilerin yaşlarına, cinsiyetlerine, BMI'lerine, çocuk sayılarına, sigara içip içmediklerine ve bölgeye göre sigorta primlerini tahmin etmek istemektedir.
-Bir model oluşturarak müşterilerin sigorta primlerini tahmin etmek istemektedir.
+Bu projede, bir sigorta şirketinin müşterileri için daha adil ve doğru prim hesaplamaları yapabilmesini sağlamak amacıyla, makine öğrenmesi tabanlı bir sigorta prim tahmin modeli geliştirilmesi hedeflenmiştir.
+Model, müşterilerin demografik ve sağlık verilerine dayalı olarak sigorta primlerini öngörecek şekilde tasarlanmıştır.

-1300'den fazla müşteriden alınan verileri içeren bir CSV dosyası (medical.csv) kullandık.
+Modelin eğitimi için, 1300'den fazla müşteriye ait bilgileri içeren medical.csv adlı bir veri seti kullanılmıştır.

 Variables :